Project-Sloth/ps-multijob/README.md

 * Configurable max jobs per citizen ID.
 * Configurable white list jobs.
 * Configurable descriptions per job.
+* Remove someone's job by doing /removejob - Admin only.

 # Installation
 * Rename to ps-multijob.
 Do not change the name or it will not work.